bloominstituteoftechnology/Precourse/Lesson7-CSS-Positioning/README.md

 Now that our container(element) is a flex box.
 We can imagine it as a grid, columns going from left to right and rows going from top to bottom.
 We can use the justify-contet and align-items properties to tell the flex box where we want our items to be on the grid.
 Initially "justify-content" will apply to the movement from left to right(row), and "align-items" will apply to the movement from top to bottom (column).
 We have a number of rules we can place on each of these properties:

 * center: will center an item (or group of items) along the axis in which you apply this rule.
-* flex-start: This is what each flex box is set to initially, it will display all of the items in a group at the very begining of the row or column.
+* flex-start: This is what each flex box is set to initially, it will display all of the items in a group at the very beginning of the row or column.
 * flex-end: the opposite of flex-start, will display the item(s) at the end of the row/column
 * space-between: This rule will evenly space your item(s) along the row/column.
 The first item will be at the flex-start, and the last will be at the flex-end
 * space-around: Like space-between, but will put an equal margin between each item, so no item will be directly touching the edge.